 No matter how many times you’ve tried to change your habits don’t quit trying.
 You may have found 100 different approaches that haven’t worked for you but that doesn’t mean 101 won’t.

 The number one most important thing about habit change is that you just keep at it until you’ve gotten the results you want.
 Give yourself grace, be kind to yourself and try again!
-Nothing worth having in life is easy and I’ve never heard of anyone breaking or making a habit the first time they set out to.
+Nothing worth having in life is easy and I’ve never heard of anyone creating a habit the first time they set out to.
 So, don’t be disheartened!
 You’ll get there as long as you commit to never giving up!